pyrech/castor-test/doc/going-further/helpers/fingerprint.md

 > [!NOTE]
 > You can use the `$force` parameter of the `fingerprint()` function to force
 > the execution of the callback even if the fingerprint has not changed.

+> [!NOTE]
+> By default the fingerprint is scoped to the current project, but you can use
+> the `$global` parameter to make it shared across all projects.

 ## The `hasher()` function